 Gokyo Ri at 5,357-meter is a peak in itself that is worthy of a difficult climb.
 As you set off from the hamlet of beautiful Gokyo valley and climb steep terrain, you can make it to the top in 3 hours.
 It’s an easy peak that doesn’t need any technical ascent but the altitude alone makes it a challenge.
 Since you won’t find any tea houses at the peak, you might want to consider getting your own food.
 Thankfully, the top is a very safe place for camping.

 As you let your shank rest on the peak, drink in an unbelievably beautiful panoramic view that approaches you.
 Fragmented glaciers, jagged peaks, and startlingly blue lakes- the view is complete in itself.
 Not just the majestic mountains but the pristine turquoise water of five Gokyo lakes, the highest freshwater lake in the world is in fact Nepal’s most memorable sights.
 You might also wanna hike up to the 5th lake on the same day.

 Since the route to the Gokyo Ri is relatively less visited, travelers can get an unadulterated insight into the local village life.
-Gokyo Valley is about two days of the climb from Namche Bazaar through the villages of Phorste Thenga and Machherma.
+Gokyo Valley is about two days of climb from Namche Bazaar through the villages of Phorste Thenga and Machherma.
 You will need an extra day from Gokyo Valley to climb Gokyo Ri submit.
-The top of Gokyo Ri not only offers a stunning view but also the pleasure of successfully climbing a submit in the Khumbu region.
-Are you prepared to make the difficult yet the most beautiful journey to the top of Gokyo Ri?
+The top of Gokyo Ri not only offers a stunning view but also the pleasure of successfully climbing a summit in the Khumbu region.
+Are you prepared to make the difficult yet most beautiful journey to the top of Gokyo Ri?